GSA/digitalgov.gov/content/news/2015/09/2015-09-28-nasa-lunar-eclipse-a-supermoon-match-made-in-metrics-heaven.md

 ***

-_Want to read more great content like this?
-Sign up for our <a href="https://public.govdelivery.com/accounts/USHOWTO/subscriber/new" target="_blank">daily or weekly DigitalGov newsletter</a>!_
+*Want to read more great content like this?
+Sign up for our <a href="https://digital.gov/about/subscribe/">DigitalGov newsletter</a>!*